 A series of raids saw the deaths of 98 civilians and damage to ten thousand buildings.
 The book also looks at some of the hush-hush activities in Richmond Park.
 There are stories of heroism, tragedy and good humour based on the memories of the men, women and children who were there.

 You can buy it at the Society’s meetings at £5 (non-members £6) or from our online bookshop.
 Our online prices include postage and packing.

 We’ve had lots of very positive comments about our event on 12 October 2015 with the Kew-based amateur theatre group Q2 Players, who did a wonderful job in bringing Simon Fowler’s book Richmond at War 1939-1945 to life.

-Simon has now written about the dramatised reading in an article, “All history is a stage”, in the Winter 2016 issue of Local History News, the magazine of the British Association for Local History.
+Simon WROTE about the dramatised reading in an article, “All history is a stage”, in the Winter 2016 issue of Local History News, the magazine of the British Association for Local History.